 Being proactive can prevent a number of eye issues and help to keep your leopard gecko safe and healthy.

-- Maintain optimal conditions, including temperature, humidity, and light.
+- Maintain optimal conditions in the terrarium, including temperature, humidity, and light.

-- Ensure the items in the enclosure do not have sharp edges or points that may poke or scratch an eye.
+- Ensure that any items in your leopard gecko's enclosure are smooth with no sharp edges or points that could poke or scratch its eyes.